An abstract approximation tool for mixed-dimensional and equidimensional modeling: Summary and applications

 We consider a simplicial geometry and construct an associated open cover with a matching index set $\Ic$, where each lower-dimensional manifold $\Omega_{j}$ is given a thickness $\epsilon_j$ and corresponds to the overlap $U_j = U_{j_0} \cap ... \cap U_{j_p}$.
 We define the Hilbert simplicial-de Rham complex for the simplicial geometry and the Hilbert \v{C}ech-de Rham complex for the open cover.
-By considering the correct subscomplexes of the simplicial de Rham complex and the \v{C}ech-de Rham complex, we are able to construct an injective cochain map between the two complexes.
+By considering the correct subcomplexes of the simplicial de Rham complex and the \v{C}ech-de Rham complex, we are able to construct a cochain map between the two complexes which is bounded from above and below.
 An explicit formula for the cochain map is expressed in \cref{eq: cochain map}.
 As a consequence, we can realize the simplicial de Rham complex as a subcomplex of the \v{C}ech-de Rham complex.

-This embedding plays an important role in comparing mixed-dimensional models with their equidimensional equivalent models.
-Concretely, since the image of the cochain map is a subcomplex of the \v{C}ech-de Rham complex, the complex $\Ac^\bullet$ becomes an appropriate setting for considering an approximation theory between mixed-dimensional and equidimensional models of compatible physical phenomena.
+Understanding that the simplicial de Rham complex can be realized as a subcomplex of the \v{C}ech-de Rham complex is an important tool for developing not just approximations between functions, but indeed, understanding the relationship between solutions to partial differential equations.
+In particular, we mention that the subcomplex property is critical for developing an \emph{a priori} theory for the solutions to partial differential equations posed on the two complexes \cite{boffi2013mixed, arnoldFEEC}.
+Conversely, the subcomplex property is also a critical component in abstract \emph{a posteriori} results \cite{repin2008posteriori, pauly2020solution}.
+Simply said, we expect that the results of this paper can form a key ingredient in understanding the model approximation properties between large classes of mixed-dimensional and equidimensional models of compatible physical phenomena.